Breadcrumb

 )

-- Home Link (Optional): A starting point linking to the homepage.
+- Home Link (Optional): Starting point linking to homepage

-- Parent Pages: Clickable links that represent higher levels of navigation.
+- Parent Pages: Clickable links representing higher navigation levels

-- Current Page: The final item, which should not be a link since it represents the current view.
+- Current Page: Final item that shouldn't be a link since it's the current view

 /